learninglab-dev/the-resources/data/work/three-peas/GIF-showcase.md

 ## Audio Peak GIF Generator

 Make a GIF from your own videos with these simple steps!
-> this program combined the **audiopeaks** project (which sought to develop code that located the moments of peak audio within a video clip) and the **GIF-machine** project (which produced a program that enabled users to create gifs in the command line!)
+> this program combines the **audiopeaks** project (which sought to develop code that located the moments of peak audio within a video clip) and the **GIF-machine** project (which produced a program that enabled users to create gifs in the command line!)

 *Happy GIF making! <3*